facebookresearch/habitat-challenge/README.md

 Task #2: ObjectNav focuses on egocentric object/scene recognition and a commonsense understanding of object semantics (where is a fireplace typically located in a house?).

+### New in 2021
+The main emphasis in 2021 is to drive the progress for the unsolved tasks of [Habitat Challenge 2020](https://aihabitat.org/challenge/2020/).
+The tasks specification remained unchanged except a tilt angle of the agent's camera for PointNav task.
+The agent's camera is now tilted the way that the area behind the agent can be observed.

+We reserve the right use additional metrics to choose the winner in case of statistically insignificant SPL results difference.

 ## Task 1: PointNav
 In PointNav, an agent is spawned at a random starting position and orientation in an unseen environment and and asked to navigate to target coordinates specified relative to the agent’s start location (*‘Go 5m north, 3m west relative to start’*).
 No ground-truth map is available and the agent must only use its sensory input (an RGB-D camera) to navigate.

 ### Dataset
 We use [Gibson 3D scenes](http://gibsonenv.stanford.edu/database/) for the challenge.
 As in the 2019 Habitat challenge, we use the splits provided by the Gibson dataset, retaining the train and val sets, and separating the test set into test-standard and test-challenge.
 The train and val scenes are provided to participants.
 The test scenes are used for the official challenge evaluation and are not provided to participants.
-Note: The agent size has changed from 2019, thus the navigation episodes have changed (a wider agent in 2020 rendered many of 2019 episodes unnavigable).
+Note: The agent size has changed from 2019, thus the navigation episodes have changed (a wider agent in 2021 rendered many of 2019 episodes unnavigable).

 ### Evaluation
 After calling the STOP action, the agent is evaluated using the 'Success weighted by Path Length' (SPL) metric [2].